How To “Increase Email Open Rates”

 Step 19: Wrap up the email with a professional closing

-It would be unwise to treat email closure as an afterthought.
-The perfect closing not only motivates the reader but also helps you identify the recipient for future reference.
+It would be wrong on so many levels to treat email closure as an afterthought.
+The perfect closing would not only motivate the reader, but it would also help you identify the recipient for future reference.

 Actionable Points:

-• Ensure the closing is genuine and realistic, and that it supports the subject line and body content.
+• The closing should be genuine and realistic.
+It should justify the subject line and body content.

-• Last but not least, check and correct all typos and grammatical errors to avoid appearing unprofessional or careless to your readers.
+• Last but not the least; check and rectify all typos and grammatical errors to avoid being unprofessional or sloppy to your readers.

 Good luck!